395t/coding-assignment-week-8-vit-1/src/LeVit/README.md

 The current datasets value supported are [CALTECH101, CIFAR10, STL10, IMAGENET]

-For adding more hyperparameters, please refer train.py .
+For adding more parameters to the above command, please refer train.py .